 The Registrar's Office will accept requests from students to fax copies of transcripts.
 The cost of this service will be \$10.00 per faxed copy, payable by check, major credit card, or cash (cash will only be accepted in person at the Business Office).
-Transcripts will be faxed within one business day of the request, pending Business Office approval.
+Requests to fax transcripts will not be accepted within two weeks of the beginning or end of a semester.
+Transcripts will be faxed within two business days of the request, pending Business Office approval.